NizarGhandri/Minisoap/README.md

 ## About the language
 The language dictionary with instructions on how to use every operations can be found in src/dictionary.md

+## Requirements
+Minisoap is still fully functional only on unix.
+For reading other formats than wav please install [ffmpeg](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)

 ## Launch Minisoap
 ```
 python src/Minisoap.py